AthraaMosawi/restaurant-test-project-rn/README.md

 ### Features

-Browse Categories: Explore various food categories like Burgers, Breads, Desserts, and more.< br / >
+Browse Categories: Explore various food categories like Burgers, Breads, Desserts, and more.

 View Menu Items: See detailed information for each food item, including price, description, and ratings.

 Menu Cart: Add items to your cart, adjust quantities, and remove items.

 Persistent Cart: Your cart contents are saved locally using AsyncStorage and reloaded on app launch.

 Global Food Catalog: Efficiently manage a central, in-memory catalog of all food items using MobX-State-Tree Maps for quick lookups across different screens.

 Centralized Header: A consistent navigation header across all screens, handling back navigation and cart access.

 ### Technologies Used